tundish/junkdlc/blog/content/001_signing_up.md

 ALICE (promising or declining?):
 : > My phone's ringing, I'll get them in a second.

-His promise lacks conviction.
+Her promise lacks conviction.
 It's a weak enough statement to constitute declining.
 What happens next?

 BARRY (countering):
 : > Don't worry, I'll do it.

-Have they agreed that Beth will get the mugs from the cupboard?
-There is social value in Alan being involved in the making of the tea.
-Perhaps he'd like therefore to be the Hand that does it.
+Have they agreed that Barry will get the mugs from the cupboard?
+There is value for Alice in being involved in the making of the tea.
+Perhaps she'd like therefore to be the Hand that does it.

-Alan can still be considered the Hand of the Activity which is in Construction.
+Alice can still be considered the Hand of the Activity which is in Construction.
-Beth, with more urgency, has countered his ambiguous Suggestion/Disinclination with a clarification.
+Barry, with more urgency, has countered her ambiguous Suggestion/Disinclination with a clarification.

-Are there two Activities now, or one?
-I'd say two.
-Beth is performing a second activity which synchronises with Alan's.
 If he she takes the mugs from the cupboard before he does, she will force him to acknowledge he won't complete the task (Disavowal).